openforcefield/tmos/docs/developer_guide.rst

 Developer Guide
 ===============

-This page details how to contribute to Trasition Metal Oxidation State.
+This page details how to contribute to Transition Metal Oxidation State.